 - Introduce yourself (particularly on the first day of class or in orientation sessions) with your pronouns, and ask about others' pronouns.
 This demonstrates that you are not assuming anyone's pronouns and are not questioning a specific individual's gender identity.
 (Note that the term "preferred pronouns" is disfavored because it implies that whether to use it is optional simply ask "what are your pronouns?") - If you use the wrong pronoun, apologize immediately but briefly, and continue the conversation using the correct pronouns.
-Do not apologize profusely or make your apology about yourself and your embarrassment, as that draws out the moment and puts the TGNC person in the position of having to make you feel better; simply apologize and work harder next time. - At events, encourage attendees to include pronouns and, if used at your school, honorifics (Mx., Ms., Mr. and Mrs.) on name-tags. - Include your pronouns in the signature line of your emails.
+Do not apologize profusely or make your apology about yourself and your embarrassment, as that draws out the moment and puts the TGNC person in the position of having to make you feel better; simply apologize and work harder next time. - At events, encourage attendees to include pronouns and, if used at your school, honorifics (Mx., Ms., Mr., Mrs.) on name-tags; respect community members who feel uncomfortable with honorifics and prefer to use first names instead. - Implement a school-wide policy of including one's pronouns in the signature block of official emails.

-Don't share an individual's birth name (sometimes referred to as their "deadname") without that person's explicit permission.
-Keep in mind that a TGNC may be "out" in some settings but not in others, so ask before referencing their TGNC status in places where it may not be known (including to parents, prospective employers, etc.) Here are some ways your administration can sensitively handle legal and informal name changes:
+Don't share an individual's assigned-at-birth "deadname" without that person's explicit permission, even if you think it's necessary for clarity.
+Keep in mind that a TGNC person may be "out" in some settings but not in others, so ask before referencing their TGNC status in places where it may not be known (including to parents, prospective employers, etc.) Here are some ways your administration can sensitively handle legal and informal name changes: